ibm-cloud-docs/database-tools/changing-mysql-data-directory-within-unix-environment.md

    `datadir = /var/lib/mysql-data`
    `socket =  /var/lib/mysql-datal/mysql.sock`

 9. Some applications have custom configuration and this document cannot cover them.
 Some scripts are known to fail if the data directory is not /var/lib/mysql.
-So, a symbolic link is used to point to the new location. <!--(first, moving the old data directory out of the way)-->
+So, a symbolic link is used to point to the new location.

    `mv -v /var/lib/mysql /var/lib/mysql.orig`